iamjeremybe/spinitron-to-bluesky/README.md

 My initial test worked!
 So I excitedly pushed my code to the website and enabled the new channel in Spinitron.
 It worked for about three hours, then stopped.

-ChatGPT did me dirty and generated bad code for that expiry check in the second step.
-The script was only authenticating to Bluesky with user+password, reached its 100-login limit, and was disabled on Bluesky's end.
+ChatGPT did me dirty and generated bad code for that expiry check.
+The script was only authenticating to Bluesky with user+password, but it reached its 100-login limit, and was disabled on Bluesky's end.
 This is where I sheepishly admit I was a little too excited and didn't fully test the various authentication statuses, which I then laid out:
 * No token exists, or token is fully expired: use user+password
 * Access token exists and hasn't yet expired: use it
 * Access token exists, but has expired: use refresh token to obtain a new access token